 The Royal Commission into Institutional Responses to Child Sexual Abuse was established in January 2013 by the Australian Government.
 The Royal Commission’s findings highlighted serious failings in the way institutions protect children and young people, and deal with reports of abuse when they occur.

-The Royal Commission delivered 409 recommendations across 4 staged reports, of which 256 are for the state government to action.
-The Government of South Australia is committed to taking action to reduce the risk of institutional child sexual abuse and better support victims and survivors.
-On 14 June 2018, the government released its response to the Royal Commission’s Final Report along with updates on three previous reports of the Royal Commission.
+The Royal Commission delivered 409 recommendations across 4 staged reports, of which 256 are for the Government of South Australia to action.
+The state government is committed to taking action to reduce the risk of institutional child sexual abuse and better support victims and survivors.
+On 14 June 2018, the state government released its response to the Royal Commission’s Final Report along with updates on three previous reports of the Royal Commission.